 Eric looks rather relieved that Mike has planned to direct his anger elsewhere, but equally horrified that Mike thinks he has enough nerve to approach Cullen.

-"Are you out of your mind?"
-I question curiously.
-There is no way in hell that Mike will end up leaving with the results he wants.
+"Are you out of your mind?!"
+There is no way in hell that Mike will approach the Kirkland Gang and end up leaving with the results he wants.
 If Edward Cullen doesn't beat him near to death, then the members of his crew sure will.
 "You're going to get yourself murdered."

-"Your confidence in me is astonishing."
-Mike says sarcastically, a bit of irritation laces his tone at the thought of someone thinking he is able to be beaten in any way.
+"Your confidence in me is astonishing Bella."
+Mike says sarcastically, a bit of irritation laces his tone.
 He might be annoyed with me, but I'm not going to agree with him just to pacify his ego.
 Souping up his head about this particular situation can seriously get him hurt with people like Edward Cullen.
 "Do you think I'm afraid?"

 "It's not a matter of being afraid."
 I try to reason with him, hoping vainly that some of this might sink into his head.
 "You just have to think about what could happen."